Could Covid-19 sniffer dogs help reopen public spaces in Chile?

 "The selected dogs have years working on the detection of drugs, explosives and other types of things.
 For them, it is simply learning to detect a new smell, a new aroma," Mardones told CNNE.

-Coronavirus does not have a smell per se, but sufferers' sweat may be recognizable to dogs, Mardones said.

-The dogs can take from two weeks to two months to be fully trained.
-The canines are being taught to sit next to individuals whom they have detected as likely carriers of the coronavirus, instead of "pawing" the person as they do when sniffing drugs, the Chilean police told CNNE.
+Training could take between two weeks to two months.
+The canines are also being taught to sit next to individuals whom they have detected as likely carriers of the coronavirus, instead of "pawing" the person as they do when sniffing drugs, the Chilean police told CNNE.

 Similar trials have also taken place in the UK, where dogs were given face masks and nylon socks to help train them to sniff out Covid-19 ahead of potential deployment in airports, assisting the troubled travel industry.